bmabsout/Thesis/src/chapters/02_intent_to_reality.typ

 + *Behavioral Metrics:* By attaching a *metric* $d(beta_1, beta_2)$ to pairs of behaviors, we can quantify the difference between them.
 This is crucial for measuring the simulation-to-reality gap, where we compare the behavior in simulation $beta_"sim"$ to the behavior in reality $beta_"real"$.
 Many imitation learning approaches can be understood as minimizing different kinds of metrics between the learned policy's behavior and an expert's.
 Instead of simple per-action losses, modern methods minimize sophisticated trajectory-level metrics such as Chamfer distance @chamfer_distance or distributional divergences like f-divergences @fdivergence to better capture behavioral similarity

 + *Probabilistic Views:* By enriching a behavior with a *probability distribution* $P(tau | pi)$, we can model the likelihood of different trajectories occurring under a given policy $pi$.
-This perspective is the foundation of methods like Behavioral Cloning (BC), which seeks to learn a policy that reproduces the trajectory distribution from a set of expert demonstrations.
+This perspective is the foundation of methods like #abbrv.BC, which seeks to learn a policy that reproduces the trajectory distribution from a set of expert demonstrations.

-+ *Value-Centric RL:* For any non-trivial robotic task, defining the set of all "good" behaviors is computationally intractable.
-The dominant paradigm in Reinforcement Learning provides a powerful, practical solution to this problem.
++ *Value-Centric #abbrv.RL:* For any non-trivial robotic task, defining the set of all "good" behaviors is computationally intractable.
+The dominant paradigm in #abbrv.RL provides a powerful, practical solution to this problem.
 Instead of defining the set of good behaviors directly, it creates a tractable proxy: enriching each potential trajectory $tau$ with a scalar *value*, defined via a function of a transition tuple forming the expected discounted return $expect [sum gamma^t rt | tau]$.
-The goal of an RL algorithm is then to find a policy whose behavior $beta$ maximizes this value.
+The goal of an #abbrv.RL algorithm is then to find a policy whose behavior $beta$ maximizes this value.
 This reduces the intractable problem of enumerating good behaviors to the tractable one of finding a reward function that induces the desired behavior.
 However, because this structure leaves the value unbounded, it provides only a *relative* measure of performance; it can tell us if one behavior is better than another, but not whether a given behavior is good or bad at following our objectives in an absolute sense.

 + *Fulfillment-Centric Design:* This thesis introduces a new enrichment: the *fulfillment function* $F(beta)$, which we formally define and develop in @chap:encoding_intentionality.
 In contrast to an unbounded value, fulfillment maps a behavior to a normalized score in $[0, 1]$, capturing the degree to which it satisfies a structured, logical objective.
 This provides a richer, more semantically grounded representation of policy performance, enabling absolute judgments about whether a behavior is satisfactory.